MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 ---
 # Debug ASP.NET or ASP.NET Core apps in Visual Studio

 You can debug ASP.NET and ASP.NET Core apps from Visual Studio.
-The process differs between ASP.NET and ASP.NET Core apps, and whether they are hosted on built-in IIS Express or on a local IIS server.
+The process differs between ASP.NET and ASP.NET Core apps, and whether the app is hosted on IIS Express or on a local IIS server.

 The built-in, preconfigured IIS Express server is included by default with Visual Studio, and is the easiest way to debug an ASP.NET or ASP.NET Core app.
-It deploys the app automatically when you debug, and is ideal for initial debugging and testing.
 New ASP.NET and ASP.NET Core projects in Visual Studio are already configured to debug with IIS Express.
+It is ideal for initial debugging and testing.

 You can also debug an ASP.NET or ASP.NET Core app on a local IIS server (version 8.0 or higher) that has been configured to run the app.
 To debug ASP.NET apps on local IIS in Visual Studio, you must: